Southwestern State Hospital

 In March 1884 the Virginia General Assembly appointed a board of commissioners to select a site for a new lunatic asylum for white citizens to be built west of New River.
 The board selected a 208-acre site in Smyth County and in August 1884 the General Assembly gave the board the power to purchase the land for thirty thousand dollars and granted the county the right to issue bonds as well.
 In November 1884 the General Assembly formally established the Southwestern Lunatic Asylum, near Marion, Virginia.
 Dr. Harvey Black, J. Hoge Tyler, Thomas J. Boyd, D.D.
 Hull, Dr. John S. Apperson, N.L.
 Look and F.B.
 Hurt were appointed to the building committee which was tasked with overseeing the construction of the hospital.

 Dr. Harvey Black became the first superintendent of Southwestern Lunatic Asylum when it opened in May 1887.
 Dr. Robert J. Preston and Dr. John S. Apperson served as assistant physicians, and Mr. C.W.
 White was appointed as steward to oversee the day-to-day business operations of the hospital.
+The hospital received its first two patients on May 17, 1887, both of whom were from Washington County, Virginia.
+Adam Surratt, a 27-year-old laborer, died on June 17, 1903 with a diagnosis of “abscess of the brain” and is buried on the grounds of Southwestern Virginia Mental Health Institute.
+The second patient was Elizabeth Barker, a 53-year-old woman who was discharged on September 30,1890 as “recovered.”
 The patient population grew steadily and over time several buildings were added to the hospital's campus including a tuberculosis treatment building, a building for the criminally insane, the Davis Clinic, and the Harmon Building.
 For much of its early history, the hospital was mostly self-sufficient through the utilization of its own farm for meat, milk, and vegetables.
 Other early hospital superintendents include Dr. Robert J. Preston (1888-1906), Dr. Daniel Trigg (1906-1908), Dr. J.C.
 King (1908-1915), Dr. E.H.
 Henderson (1915-1927), and Dr. George A. Wright (1927-1937).

 The hospital has gone through two name changes in its history.
 In 1935 the General Assembly passed legislation changing the name from Southwestern Lunatic Asylum to Southwestern State Hospital.
 In 1988, the name was changed to Southwestern Virginia Mental Health Institute.